sjfakharian/Data-Insight-Tools/Causal_Connector.md

 - Sensitive to group composition changes over time
 - May be affected by other events occurring around the same time as the treatment

-DiD is particularly useful for evaluating the impact of policies or interventions that are implemented at a specific point in time for some units but not others[^1].
+DiD is particularly useful for evaluating the impact of policies or interventions that are implemented at a specific point in time for some units but not others.

 ### Regression Discontinuity Design (RDD)